 Independent directors should fulfill their roles and responsibilities with the aim of contributing to sustainable growth of companies and increasing corporate value over the midto long-term.
-Companies should therefore appoint at least two independent directors that sufficiently have such qualities.
+Companies listed on the Prime Market should therefore appoint at least one-third of their directors as independent directors (two directors if listed on other markets) that sufficiently have such qualities.

-Irrespective of the above, if a company believes it needs to appoint at least one-third of directors as independent directors based on a broad consideration of factors such as the industry, company size, business characteristics, organizational structure and circumstances surrounding the company, it should appoint a sufficient number of independent directors.
+Irrespective of the above, if a company listed on the Prime Market believes it needs to appoint the majority of directors (at least one-third of directors if listed on other markets) as independent directors based on a broad consideration of factors such as the industry, company size, business characteristics, organizational structure and circumstances surrounding the company, it should appoint a sufficient number of independent directors.

 The Company has appointed Independent Outside Directors from candidates who have a thorough knowledge of corporate management, corporate governance, etc., based on the "Criteria for Independence of Outside Board Members (Directors and Audit & Supervisory Board Members)."
+(IV.2.3)